writethedocs/www/docs/conf/vilnius/2019/convince-your-manager.rst

   SUBJECT: Professional Development: Documentation Community Conference

-  I'd like to attend Write the Docs in Portland, 6-8 May 2018.
+  I'd like to attend Write the Docs in Vilnius, 2-3 June 2018.
 This three-day event explores the art and science of documentation, and covers a diverse range of topics related to documentation in the software industry.

   Write the Docs conferences bring together everyone who writes the docs – Tech Writers, Developers, Developer Relations, Customer Support – making the events an ideal networking opportunity.
   Each conference successfully combines a number of different event formats to deliver engaging, practical, and timely content.